Saitodepaula/Godot-6DOF-Vehicle-Demo/README.md

 ## Future Updates

-I can't guarantee future upodates.
+I can't guarantee future updates.
 That said, I may update this demo in the future.
 Please, share your opinion, feedback and request for more features.

 I also may make a video tutorial in the future, explaining every detail.